Shoes01/gameattempt2/ROADMAP.md

   - [ ] COMBAT phase: choose and fire weapons for each entity
 - [ ] Pilot Skills
   - [ ] Use a system like FFTA
+- [ ] Improve Code III
+  - [ ] User input component
+  - [ ] Ensure all player "actions" use the results variable to track events
+  - [ ] Consider not using the Entity class for the cursor